Himani13Bhardwaj/react-task/README.md

-### Introduction
+# HeyJobs React Assesment Task

-First of all, thank you for taking the time to complete this test task!
-The purpose of the task is to get an idea of your development style: the way you structure code, automated tests you add etc.
+Thank you for taking the time to complete this test task!
+The purpose of the task is to get an idea of your development style: the way you structure code, testing strategy etc.

-### TODOs
+## Requirements

-1. Build a React application which displays a list of available jobs.
-When clicking on a job, user is presented with job details page.
+* Build a React application which:
+   * Displays a list of available jobs.
+   * When clicking on a job, user is presented with job details page.
-2. The app should be server-rendered.
+* The app should be server-rendered.
+* The app should be responsive.
-3. Use dummy data for the list of jobs, suggested format:
+* Create and use dummy data for the list of jobs.
+We suggest the following format:
 ```
 [
   {